-PRO TIP – Amberjack are also called AJs, reef pigs, pigs, slobs, long jacks, jacks, and other choice adjectives, depending how big and how hard it is to land!
+PRO TIP – Amberjack fish are also called AJs, reef pigs, pigs, slobs, long jacks, jacks, and other choice adjectives, depending how big and how hard it is to land!

 Similar Species: Crevalle Jack (Caranx hippos).

 IUCN Redlist Status: Least Concern (LC) this fish is not considered threatened in any way at the present time.
 They exist in sufficient numbers to be considered a healthy population.

 Length: They grow to around 1 meter (40-inches) in length on average, like an adult redfish, but they are so much more powerful.
 Reds have that slow twitch powerful tail.
 The entire body is made for speed and it’s powerful too.

 Weight: 30 lbs to 140 lbs as adults, this is a big and powerful fish.
 Most fish are right around 40 lbs. in weight.